 The subject matter of this Contract is services generally on the subject of legal services.
 Detailed services to be provided by the Contractor are described in Attachment A.

-Maximum Amount
+Payment Provisions

 In consideration of the services to be performed by Contractor, the State agrees to pay Contractor in accordance with the payment provisions specified in Attachment B.